 Over the past week, I watched a few old in-depth PBS documentaries about the presidencies of Herbert Hoover and Franklin Roosevelt.
 It was interesting to look back a century at Hoover’s term — a man whose legacy is usually summed up as the president who did too little too late to prevent the Great Depression, and even exacerbated it with miscalculated policies like tariffs and a sharp reduction in government spending.
 But when Hoover was president, the Federal Reserve was still a bumbling institution of stodgy old men and the idea of direct government intervention into free enterprise was sacrilege.
 The federal government had only just begun to create regulatory frameworks for banks, businesses and markets.
 Economists of the era were still using the constructs of the 19th century.
 John Maynard Keynes was a young man, only beginning to formulate the theories that would revolutionize economic policy.
 Milton Friedman, who would later resoundingly prove that monetary contraction led to the depression was still a teenager.

 When FDR assumed power in the midst of the Great Depression, Keynes’ radical new economic philosophy figured heavily into the new administration’s financial relief plan: The New Deal.
-FDR’s subsequent alphabet soup of programs helped the average family avoid homelessness and starvation, but the historic record shows that those various make-work and safety net programs only stemmed the bleeding, and it wasn’t until Roosevelt’s third term that the total mobilization of the US workforce toward a wartime economy permanently reversed course and set the stage for the staggering growth for the rest of the 20th century.
+FDR’s subsequent alphabet soup of programs helped the average family avoid homelessness and starvation, but those various make-work and safety net programs only stemmed the bleeding, and it wasn’t until Roosevelt’s third term that the total mobilization of the US workforce toward a wartime economy permanently reversed course and set the stage for the staggering growth for the rest of the 20th century.

-But again, deficits and debt absolutely do matter, because the value of money must remain stable enough to conduct financial operations and avoid calamitous economic destruction.
+But again, deficits and debt absolutely do matter, because the value of money must remain stable enough to conduct global financial operations and avoid calamitous economic destruction.
 Beyond that, it’s just an insanely complex game of stock and flow to direct enough attention, energy and matter extracted from the earth or the sun toward productive activity so that everyone can share in the unprecedented abundance of modernity.
 Inequality and the profit motive are unquestionably effective in holding the system together, but there’s absolutely no reason why anyone should want for basic necessities in the 21st century.

 While the dominant arc of post-Keynesian economic policy long prioritized aggressive demand management and government-steered market interventions to stabilize growth, the current administration’s policies, inspired by Stephen Miran have steered the US in a new direction.
 Miran’s model shifts from federal demand-stimulus programs, advocating instead for sweeping deregulation, permanent tax cuts to incentivize domestic manufacturing, and a targeted use of tariffs to restructure global trade.
 Unlike traditional post-Keynesian policy, which champion globalism, a highly independent Federal Reserve, and a large regulatory footprint for financial institutions, Miran’s prescriptions seek to actively constrain the central bank’s mandate, accelerate interest rate cuts by factoring in immigration and supply-side efficiencies, and utilize protectionist trade measures as a strategic lever for domestic renewal.